 Tell us a bit more about the previous Orbital Reflector parties on our PLUS floor.
 How have the parties changed over time?

 K: We started this series at Blitz about a year ago, in February 2022.
 By now, we’ve seen our OR night in the PLUS room in relation to various conditions, considering both the lineups on the Blitz floor and the seasons of the year.
 In such a takeover – I actually prefer not to call it that – we, as artists, ourselves appear mostly in the openings, sometimes together with friends from the local scene.
 While curating the selection of guests, who appear in the “peak time” and closing slot, I try to follow a holistic approach.
 Apart from looking at their gigs, radio shows and releases, I am searching for people who are involved in running labels, curating music programs and culture activism.
 Mika Ori, for example, is contributing a lot within that spectrum.
 I want to emphasize her work for the platform “Psst Mlle” here.
 A diverse representation of artists within the program has also become more and more fundamental over time.
+P: It is quite difficult to describe the development of the PLUS nights, as there have only been five editions so far.
+Each specific night had a unique theme to it, based on both the lineup and the artwork.
+An according vibe resonating to that did in fact manifest on the dancefloor in the end.
+Let’s see how the themes develop this year!

 What were highlights or curious moments?

 S: My highlight was Beau Wanzer from Chicago and the way that his set was so perfectly going together with Silent Servant’s closing in the BLITZ floor.
 Lovely enough, it turned out that they were friends.
+K: Marylou really tore it down in her closing set, too.
+People were losing their minds there!

 P: Diamin managed to fill up the PLUS floor within the last hour of our night in November without dropping a single predictable tool.
 It was an impressively flawless vinyl set.